 As per government data, India currently has more than 70 GW of installed solar energy capacity.
 Furthermore, there is almost 70 GW solar energy capacity in the pipeline as of 31st July 2023.
 With the goal to achieve 50% cumulative installed capacity of non-fossil energy, the power generation sector would employ a significant amount of people.
 India would need almost 40-50 GW of installed capacity every year to reach the Nationally Determined Contribution, NDC, targets.
 Hence, in the field of solar installation, the Government of India is training youth under the Suryamitra program for installation, operation and maintenance of solar energy projects.

-As part of the Deen Dayal Upadhyaya Grameen Kaushalya Yojana (DDU GKY), rural youth is being trained in Solar Panel Installation Technician and other related job roles.
+As part of the Deen Dayal Upadhyaya Grameen Kaushalya Yojana (DDU GKY), rural youth are being trained in Solar Panel Installation Technician and other related job roles.
 One such training centre is established in Sitapur village, Near Uttar Pradesh Lucknow.

 Kushgara Singh, facilitator of the skill development initiative, states that this is for rural development.
 He also talks briefly about the intention of setting up the skill development initiative in this location.
 Elaborating further, he emphasises the importance of green energy, particularly solar and the opportunities this expansion of renewable energy would have on the rural ecosystem.
 The, he mentions, 33% is reserved for women and 18% for minorities for inclusive and just transition.